Walter254/CodePath-Prework-iOS-Dev/README.md

 ## Notes

-The set-up took longe than I expected, just setting up xcode and the simulator
+The set-up took longer than I expected, just setting up xcode and the simulator

 Favorite Applications: